influxdata/docs-v2/content/influxdb/cloud-serverless/api-compatibility/v2/_index.md

 ### /api/v2/write parameters

-For {{% cloud-name %}} v2 API `/api/v2/write` requests, set parameters as listed in the following table:
+For {{% product-name %}} v2 API `/api/v2/write` requests, set parameters as listed in the following table:

 Parameter        | Allowed in   | Ignored | Value
 -----------------|--------------|---------|-------------------------